 How does the NAEP DC contribute to the sophistication of sensemaking?
 How does the NAEP SEP contribute to the sophistication of sensemaking?
 How does the NAEP CCC contribute to the sophistication of sensemaking?
-Overall Low (cont.)
-Students use limited DC components in routine or highly specific ways.
-Students engage in a simple application of the DC component to a phenomenon with a low degree of uncertainty.
-Students use the SEP as structure to make an idea visible, without using the SEP in service of significant sensemaking. limited uncertainty and limited alternative accounts. engage in applications of DCs, SEPS, and CCCs, often involving one or two scaffolded steps.
+Overall Low (cont.) the DC component to a phenomenon with a low degree of uncertainty.
+SEP in service of significant sensemaking. or two scaffolded steps.
 Students address a low degree of uncertainty with a single possible account.